walmes/emacs-old/README.md

 > Saying that Emacs is just a text editor is like calling iPhone just a
 > phone. [(Luke - Terminally Incoherent)](http://www.terminally-incoherent.com/blog/2007/12/13/emacs-with-auctex-as-a-latex-ide/)

+> While any text editor can save your files, only Emacs can save your
+> soul.
+(Per Abrahamsen)

 ---

 **Neste diretório git serão mantidos os arquivos de configuração do